Rita Moreno: 2000s–2010s

 She released an eponymous album of nightclub songs in 2000 on the Varèse Sarabande label, with liner notes by Michael Feinstein.

 In 2006, she portrayed Amanda Wingfield in Berkeley Repertory Theatre's revival of The Glass Menagerie.

 She had a recurring role on Law & Order: Criminal Intent as the dying mother of Detective Robert Goren.
-She played the family matriarch on the short-lived 2007 TV series Cane, which starred Jimmy Smits and Hector Elizondo.
+She played the family matriarch on the 2007 TV series Cane, which starred Jimmy Smits and Hector Elizondo.
 She played the mother of Fran Drescher's character in the 2011–13 TV sitcom Happily Divorced.

 Since then, she has continued to work in film, including a small voice role in the 2014 film Rio 2, perhaps her most commercially successful film.
 In September 2011, Moreno began performing a solo autobiographical show at the Berkeley Repertory Theatre, Rita Moreno: Life Without Makeup written by the theatre's artistic director Tony Taccone after hours of interviews with Moreno.
 In 2014, Moreno appeared in the NBC television film Old Soul, alongside Natasha Lyonne, Fred Willard and Ellen Burstyn.
 The film was intended as a pilot for a television series, but it was not picked up.

 Moreno plays the matriarch of a Cuban-American family in the Netflix sitcom One Day at a Time, a remake produced by Norman Lear of Lear's 1975–84 sitcom.
 The first season premiered in January 2017.
 Critics overall praised the show, and especially the performances of Moreno and the series' star, Justina Machado.
 Also that year, Moreno and others contributed to Lin-Manuel Miranda's single "Almost Like Praying" where proceeds from the song went to the Hispanic Federation's UNIDOS Disaster Relief program to benefit those affected by Hurricane Maria that devastated the island of Puerto Rico.